Remembering Bert Smith -- by Todd Macfarlane

 Now, here’s what I have to say about Bert.

 Bert’s life, works, and record speak for themselves.
 After all the good things so many others have had to say, much of what I might say would probably sound repetitious.
-Bert was a Kathy Bert Smith 1remarkable man.
+Bert was a remarkable man.
 Anyone would have been very fortunate to be able to have him as a friend, and I am so thankful for the privilege and opportunity I had to work with him and his good wife Kathy.
 I was truly impressed with his never-ending desire to continually learn new things, gain better understanding, challenge his own paradigms, and adjust his thinking based on new understanding — right up to the day he died.

 Rather than repeat what so many others have said, I am going to direct most of my remaining comments toward Bert’s critics, some of whom became very aggressive toward the end of his life, and have continued their attacks even after his passing.